CitroenGames/LogSubsystem/README.md

 - Append messages to a log file in the user's platform directory under the project's name.
 - Blueprint-callable functions for logging and setting the logging state.
 - Log files are named based on the project name and the Unix timestamp of the game startup.
+- The logging state is stored in a save game object, ensuring persistence across game sessions.

 ## Setup
 - Clone this repository into your Plugins folder in your Unreal Engine 5 project.
+- Ensure that the "LoggingSaveGame" class is included in your project.
+This class is used to store the logging state between game sessions.
 - Re-generate project files by right-clicking on your .uproject file and selecting "Generate Visual Studio project files".
 - Build the project in your preferred IDE (e.g., Visual Studio).

 ## Usage
-To log a message to the file:
+To log a message to the file, use the `LogToFile` function.
+This function takes a string as its parameter:

 ```cpp
 GetSubsystem<ULoggingSubsystem>()->LogToFile("Your log message");